+BILL ANALYSIS:

-BILL ANALYSIS: Section 1 of the bill would authorize the NCDMV to collect and maintain necessary motor carrier or commercial motor vehicle data in compliance with Performance and Registration Information Systems Management (PRISM) program.
+Section 1 authorizes the DMV to collect and maintain necessary motor carrier or commercial motor vehicle data in compliance with the PRISM program.

-Section 2 and Section 3 of the bill amends G.S.
+Section 2 and Section 3 amends G.S.
 20-54 and G.S.
 20-110 respectively.
-Section 2 of the bill would amend G.S.
-20-54(9), by striking the language specifying that the order must be based on an imminent hazard, and would give NCDMV the broader authority to refuse registration based on any order of the FMCSA or the Division.
+The act amends G.S.
+20-54(9), by striking the language specifying that the order must be based on an imminent hazard and gives DMV the broader authority to refuse registration based on any order of the FMCSA or the DMV.